pingcap/docs-tidb-operator/en/deploy-tiflash.md

 4. Check the state of TiFlash Pods and TiFlash stores.

-   First, run the following command to check whether you delete the TiFlash Pod successfully:
+    1. run the following command to check whether you delete the TiFlash Pod successfully:

         {{< copyable "shell-regular" >}}

         ```shell
         kubectl get pod -n ${namespace} -l app.kubernetes.io/component=tiflash,app.kubernetes.io/instance=${cluster_name}
         ```

         If the output is empty, it means that you delete the Pod of the TiFlash cluster successfully.

-   To check whether the stores of the TiFlash are in the `Tombstone` state, run the following command:
+   2. To check whether the stores of the TiFlash are in the `Tombstone` state, run the following command:

         ```shell
         kubectl get tidbcluster ${cluster_name} -n ${namespace} -o yaml
         ```

         The value of the `status.tiflash` field in the output result is similar to the example below.

         ```
         tiflash:
             ...
             tombstoneStores:
             "88":
                 id: "88"
                 ip: basic-tiflash-0.basic-tiflash-peer.default.svc
                 lastHeartbeatTime: "2020-12-31T04:42:12Z"
                 lastTransitionTime: null
                 leaderCount: 0
                 podName: basic-tiflash-0
                 state: Tombstone
             "89":
                 id: "89"
                 ip: basic-tiflash-1.basic-tiflash-peer.default.svc
                 lastHeartbeatTime: "2020-12-31T04:41:50Z"
                 lastTransitionTime: null
                 leaderCount: 0
                 podName: basic-tiflash-1
                 state: Tombstone
         ```

         Only after you delete all Pods of the TiFlash cluster successfully and all the TiFlash stores have changed to the `Tombstone` state, can you perform the next operation.

 5. Delete the TiFlash StatefulSet.

-   To modify the TidbCluster CR and delete the `spec.tiflash` field, run the following command:
+   1. To modify the TidbCluster CR and delete the `spec.tiflash` field, run the following command:

         {{< copyable "shell-regular" >}}

         ```shell
         kubectl patch tidbcluster ${cluster_name} -n ${namespace} --type json -p '[{"op":"remove", "path":"/spec/tiflash"}]'
         ```

-   To delete the TiFlash StatefulSet, run the following command:
+   2. To delete the TiFlash StatefulSet, run the following command:

         {{< copyable "shell-regular" >}}

         ```shell
         kubectl delete statefulsets -n ${namespace} -l app.kubernetes.io/component=tiflash,app.kubernetes.io/instance=${cluster_name}
         ```

-   To check whether you delete the StatefulSet of the TiFlash cluster successfully, run the following command:
+   3. To check whether you delete the StatefulSet of the TiFlash cluster successfully, run the following command:

         {{< copyable "shell-regular" >}}

         ```shell
         kubectl get sts -n ${namespace} -l app.kubernetes.io/component=tiflash,app.kubernetes.io/instance=${cluster_name}
         ```

     If the output is empty, it means that you delete the StatefulSet of the TiFlash cluster successfully.

 6. (Optional) Delete PVC and PV.